runsascoded/apvd/README.md

 - propagating useful gradients through all calculations (requires an autodiff abstraction, and some care to avoid numeric instability)

 ## Status <a id="status"></a>
 The demo at [runsascoded.com/apvd] supports up to 4 ellipses (including allowing them to rotate relative to the axes), and arbitrary initial layouts and target region-sizes.
-It can gradient-descend for 10,000's of steps and converge, or reach negligible error levels, on most examples I've tested it on (several of which are linked under "Examples" in the demo app).
+It can gradient-descend for 100,000's of steps and converge, or reach negligible error levels, on most [examples](#examples) I've tested it on.

 Future work could involve:
 - command-line / server-based version (evolving models from multiple initial layouts in parallel)
 - more shapes (rectangles, polygons, splines)
 - more ability to configure examples, and save and share state

+See [/issues][apvd issues] for more info.

 ### Earlier versions of apvd <a id="earlier"></a>